 Under Aspin, the Heed finished ninth in the renamed Vanarama National League, while they also made another appearance in the quarter-finals of the FA Trophy.

-After releasing all bar a handful of players ahead of the new campaign, Aspin effectively has a clean slate to work with as Gateshead begin their eighth consecutive season in the fifth-tier.
+After releasing all bar a handful of players ahead of the new campaign, Aspin effectively has a clean slate to work with during his first full season as Gateshead began their eighth consecutive season in the fifth-tier.